develosi/highway-code-quiz/README.md

 ### Code Used

-I used [this YouTube tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) by James Q Quick as the main structure and game functionality.
+I used this [YouTube tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) by James Q Quick for the main structure and game functionality.

 ### Content